-The identification of components and drivers of changes in emission sources has been the subject of study especially in the energy economics field (see Wang et al., 2017).
+The identification of components and drivers of changes in emission sources has been the subject of study especially in the energy economics field (see Wang 3 et al., 2017).
 Fewer studies look at the decomposition of food-related emissions (see e.g. Hawkins et al., 2018), and to the best of our knowledge they are not based explicitly on demand modelling.
 Regardless of the sustainability focus, several studies have looked at the relative contribution of prices and incomes, and less frequently demographics, in explaining changes in demand for specific goods.
-These studies generally assume constant consumer preferences (i.e. constant model parameters) over the considered time span.
-For example, Heien and Wessells (1988) assume constant elasticities to decompose changes in US demand for dairy products over the period 1948-1984.
-Similarly, Nelson (1997) explores the relative weight of prices, income and demographics in explaining the evolution of US alcohol consumption between 1980 and 1990, again assuming a constant-parameter demand model over the decade1.
-A more comprehensive modelling strategy is proposed in Karagiannis and Velentzas (2004), who quantify the contribution of price, income and habits to changes in consumer demand for five very aggregate consumption categories, using a dynamic demand system.
-Again, their decomposition is obtained by assuming constant coefficient models, so that elasticities depend on expenditure shares, but preferences are held constant.
-The possibility of evolving preferences is considered in Selvanathan and Selvanathan (2004) who allow for a linear trend in a demand model for Australian alcohol consumption.
-Indeed, even with this simple time- 1 The study actually allows for some basic structural change in the demand model over a
+These studies generally assume constant consumer preferences 9 (i.e. constant model parameters) over the considered time span.
+For example, 10 Heien and Wessells (1988) assume constant elasticities to decompose changes 11 in US demand for dairy products over the period 1948-1984.
+Similarly, Nelson 12 (1997) explores the relative weight of prices, income and demographics in ex-13 plaining the evolution of US alcohol consumption between 1980 and 1990, again 14 assuming a constant-parameter demand model over the decade.
+A more com-15 prehensive modelling strategy is proposed in Karagiannis and Velentzas (2004), 16 who quantify the contribution of price, income and habits to changes in con-17 sumer demand for five very aggregate consumption categories, using a dynamic 18 demand system.
+Again, their decomposition is obtained by assuming constant 19 coefficient models, so that elasticities depend on expenditure shares, but prefer-20 ences are held constant.
+The possibility of evolving preferences is considered in 21 Selvanathan and Selvanathan (2004) who allow for a linear trend in a demand 22 model for Australian alcohol consumption.
+Indeed, even with this simple time-23 changing intercept, they find preference effects to be significant and substantial.
+A closer attempt to allow for time-varying preferences is the study by Okrent and Macewan (2014) on the demand for non-alcoholic beverages in the US.
+They consider advertising expenditure as an additional factor in the demand model, consistently with the idea that preferences and tastes can be influenced by information and promotion actions.
+However, when simulating demand changes over two sub-samples to capture relative contributions before and after the 2008 recession, this study also assumes constant (average) elasticities.

-1The study actually allows for some basic structural change in the demand model over a longer time window - a shift in the intercept - but makes no attempt to relate these changes to those in the economic and demographic determinants
+&lt;sup>1The study actually allows for some basic structural change in the demand model over a longer time window - a shift in the intercept - but makes no attempt to relate these changes to those in the economic and demographic determinants

-- changing intercept, they find preference effects to be significant and substantial. - 2 A closer attempt to allow for time-varying preferences is the study by Okrent - and Macewan (2014) on the demand for non-alcoholic beverages in the US.
-They - 4 consider advertising expenditure as an additional factor in the demand model, - 5 consistently with the idea that preferences and tastes can be influenced by in- - 6 formation and promotion actions.
-However, when simulating demand changes - over two sub-samples to capture relative contributions before and after the 2008 - 8 recession, this study also assumes constant (average) elasticities. - 9 The assumption of constant demand coefficients simplifies the identification of - the various drivers, but it is also a major limitation.
-While one might assume - that preference changes are fully captured by demographics, this is hardly credi- - ble over long periods of time where tastes are known to evolve, also as a result of - information and advertising, or to adjust to policy changes.
-We propose a strat- - egy which allows all model coefficients to evolve over different time windows, - 15 and we explicitly account for this preference change at the decomposition stage. - Our decomposition is grounded on microeconomic theory.
-Greenhouse gas food- - related emissions are broken down into determinants directly related to social, - economic and demographic factors.
-Utility-maximising consumers make their - 19 food and drink choices based on tastes and preferences, including attitudes to- - wards their environmental sustainability, but their final allocation also depends - on market prices and is subject to budget constraints.
-We exploit variation in - 22 choices across households and over time to estimate the relative contribution of - 23 the different forces driving food-related emissions.
+The assumption of constant demand coefficients simplifies the identification of 9 the various drivers, but it is also a major limitation.
+While one might assume 10 that preference changes are fully captured by demographics, this is hardly credi-11 ble over long periods of time where tastes are known to evolve, also as a result of 12 information and advertising, or to adjust to policy changes.
+We propose a strat-13 egy which allows all model coefficients to evolve over different time windows, 14 and we explicitly account for this preference change at the decomposition stage.
+15 Our decomposition is grounded on microeconomic theory.
+Greenhouse gas food-16 related emissions are broken down into determinants directly related to social, 17 economic and demographic factors.
+Utility-maximising consumers make their 18 food and drink choices based on tastes and preferences, including attitudes to-19 wards their environmental sustainability, but their final allocation also depends 20 on market prices and is subject to budget constraints.
+We exploit variation in 21 choices across households and over time to estimate the relative contribution of 22 the different forces driving food-related emissions.
+23 economic determinants